Chickon23/Chickon23/README.md

 # Thomas De Cicco

-**`IT Consultant | Software Developer`**
+**`Fullstack Software Engineer`**

-I'm a full-stack developer from Pfaffing near Rosenheim.
+I'm a Fullstack Software Engineer from Pfaffing near Rosenheim.
 My main focus is to develop web and app projects.
-- Since 2015 - present: Developing web projects with Python and Django.
+- Since 2015: Developing web projects with Python and Django.
-- Since 2018 - present: Changed my focus to more frontend development with React JS and Redux
+- Since 2018: Changed my focus to more frontend development with React
-- Since 2019 - present: Developing web projects with Gatsby JS, GraphQL and Headless CMS like Contentful
+- Since 2019: Developing small web projects with Gatsby JS, GraphQL and Headless CMS like Contentful
-- Since 2020 - 2022: Developing mobile apps with React Native
+- Since 2020: Developing mobile apps with React Native
-- Since 2021- present: Developing web projects with Next JS
+- Since 2021: Developing software solutions with Next JS
-- Since 2022 - present: Started to develop mobile apps with Flutter and I felt in love with it ❤️
+- Since 2022: Started to develop mobile apps with Flutter and I felt in love with it ❤️

 ---